 In addition to exploring these locations, you can also attend the Yabun Festival in Victoria Park between 10am and 10pm to learn more about Aboriginal culture.

 If you want to skip all the parties and festivities and head for a more laid-back vibe, make yourself a picnic, grab a slab from the bottle-o and hit the beach.
 Avoid Byron Bay and make a beeline for Gordon’s Bay or Shelly Beach and get some snags on the barbie.

 Celebrate Australia Day in Australia’s unofficial European capital!
-The festivities kick off at 11 am with a diverse parade representing over 80 of Melbourne’s community and cultural groups circling the city from Swanston to St Kilda.
+The festivities kick off with a diverse parade representing over 80 of Melbourne’s community and cultural groups circling the city from Swanston to St Kilda.
 If you are looking for an excuse to party stay in St Kilda and catch a huge lineup of some of Australia’s best DJs.

 Start off the festivities in Brisbane at the Australia Day flag-raising ceremony.
 Taking place at the Jezzine Barracks in Townsville, the Australian, Queensland, Townsville, Aboriginal and Torres Strait Islander flags are raised with a 21-gun salute.